Blog Post

 Commercially available whey protein comes in several distinct forms.
 Each form has specific characteristics and applications that depend on processing methods and nutritional profiles.

 Whey protein isolate goes through extra processing to remove fat and lactose.
-This results in powders that contain over 90% protein by dry weight.
-Yes, it is this extensive filtration that creates a product with minimal lactose (<1%).
-This makes WPI perfect if you have lactose intolerance.
-WPI absorbs faster (within 30-60 minutes), which makes it ideal for post-workout recovery.
+This creates a product with higher protein purity and lower lactose, which makes it a common choice for people with lactose intolerance.
 Many athletes choose WPI for its lean muscle-building properties and cleaner nutritional profile, despite higher costs.

 Whey Protein Hydrolysate (WPH): Pre-digested for Absorption